ianmcburnie/a11y-first-workshop/README.md

 <input aria-describebby="fname-error" aria-invalid="true" class="textbox__control textbox__control--fluid" id="fname" name="fname" type="text" />
 ```

 Viola!
-Now all users are informed that the page has an error, what the user must do to fix those errors, and conveniant links to go directly to the error.
+Now all users are informed that the page has an error, what the user must do to fix those errors, and convenient links to go directly to the error.

-### Inline Error Enhanced
+### Dynamic Field Error

 Why reload the page just to tell a user they entered an invalid value?
 We can use JavaScript to validate the field at any time.